freenas/freenas-docs/userguide/storage.rst

 pool, datasets, zvols, and the configuration of each share.
 It returns the individual disk to a raw state.

-To instead destroy the data on the pool, set both options.
-This instructs the system to destroy the data on the pool, its datasets, zvols, and shares and to return its individual disks are to their raw state.

 .. danger:: Before destroying a pool, ensure that any needed data has been backed up to a different pool or system.